lpar/gzipped/README.md

  * You might consider precompressing your CSS with [minify](https://github.com/tdewolff/minify).

- * If you want to get the best possible compression, use [zopfli](https://github.com/google/zopfli).
+ * If you want to get the best possible compression for clients which don't support brotli, use [zopfli](https://github.com/google/zopfli).

  * To compress your dynamically-generated HTML pages on the fly, I suggest [gziphandler](https://github.com/NYTimes/gziphandler).